 Analysis / Bias

-Reporters Without Borders ranks the Ukraine 101 out of 180 countries in the 2018 World Press Freedom Index.
-According to a Columbia Journalism Review article dated 2014 and titled “Kyiv Post’s unlikely success”, they describe how an editor from Minnesota and a Pakistani billionaire are riding the story of their lives as Ukraine unravels.”
+According to a Columbia Journalism Review article dated 2014 titled “Kyiv Post’s unlikely success,” they describe how an editor from Minnesota and a Pakistani billionaire are riding the story of their lives as Ukraine unravels.”
 The Kyiv Post’s main focus is on stories about corruption and war.

-Overall, we rate Kyiv Post Left-Center Biased due to word choices and story selection that favor the left and Mixed for factual reporting due to some misleading claims as confirmed by fact-checkers.
-(M. Huitsing 6/14/2018) Updated (5/17/2020)
+Overall, we rate Kyiv Post Left-Center Biased due to word choices and story selection that favor the left and Mixed for factual reporting due to some misleading claims confirmed by fact-checkers.
+(M. Huitsing 6/14/2018) Updated (02/25/2022)